hipstersmoothie/create-check/readme.md

 ## Changing GitHub URL (enterprise)

-To get this package to work on github enterprise instances you will need to set the `GH_API` environment variable to a url pointing towards your enterprise GitHub's API.
+To get this package to work on github enterprise instances you will need to set the `GH_API` or `GITHUB_URL` environment variable to a url pointing towards your enterprise GitHub's API.

 ## Env Vars